mikemerin/HadesTracker/README.md

     * Stygian soul vs other
     * Fishing rod unlocked
     * Etc.
+  * Apply in-game restrictions/swapping.
+Examples:
+    * restrictions: if you have Stygius active, all other Arms become locked
+    * swapping: only one special at a time, choosing another deactivates the current special
 * Data
   * Reset run button (only resets active, keeps prophecy foretold)
 * Advanced info